Specnote

 Frequently asked questions

 Does it work if the app only runs locally?
 Yes.
 You don't need a deployed address.
-In that case, CI briefly starts the app and opens a temporary passage (a tunnel) to verify.
+In that case, CI briefly starts the app and opens a temporary passage (a tunnel) so it can be reached like a public address for that time.
 Tell the AI prompt to use "local mode" and it'll build it that way.
 That said, the temporary passage isn't guaranteed for speed or lifespan, so if you have a deploy or preview address, that one is more stable.

 What happens if I re-issue the token?
 The CI token has a single fixed name, so re-issuing it automatically retires the previous token and keeps only the new one alive.
 Feel free to re-issue whenever you've lost the token or want to rotate it.
 (After re-issuing, update the GitHub secret SPECNOTE_TOKEN to the new value too.)

 Verification isn't running.
 The most common cause is the target address.
-Check that the site address you put in the SPECNOTE_TARGET_URL variable is one that's reachable right now.
+Check that the site address you put in the SPECNOTE_TARGET_URL variable is a publicly reachable one right now.
 If the address has changed, just update that value to the new address.

 For the basic way of running verification by pressing a button, see Running verification and reading results; if you haven't connected your code yet, see Connect your code first.